-We depend upon third parties to manufacture our products.
+We are and will continue to be dependent upon third parties to manufacture our products.

-We do not manufacture four of our five marketed products and depend upon third parties to manufacture these products for us.
-A failure by these manufacturers to timely meet our needs for these products could have a material adverse effect on our future business, financial condition and results of operations.
+We do not currently manufacture four of our five marketed products and are dependent upon third parties to manufacture these products for us.
+The failure by these manufacturers to timely meet our needs for these products could have a material adverse effect on our future business, financial condition and results of operations.
 This has occurred in the past.
-Our biopharmaceutical product sales were constrained in 2000 because of the inability of the contract manufacturer for WinRho SDF to supply product for a period of time.
-Since 2000, our ability to market Autoplex T and Aloprim has been adversely affected by our inability to obtain necessary quantities of these products.
+Biopharmaceutical product sales were constrained in 2000 because of the inability of the contract manufacturer for WinRho SDF and Nabi-HB to supply product for a period of time.
+Since 2000, our ability to market Autoplex T has been adversely affected by the inability of the manufacturer of this product to reliably supply us with necessary quantities of this product at desired potency levels.